What are Capitalizing Assets?

 Normally, there are two conditions when the assets are capitalized

-- When the useful life of the asset is more than 1 year the financial year.
+- When the asset’s useful life is more than 1 year, the financial year.

-- The value of asset is more than the threshold limit set by the company for capitalizing.
+- The asset’s value is more than the threshold limit set by the company for capitalizing.